auremoser/hiv-30_cluster/README.md

 Each central node will expand out from the year to subnodes (people, places, institutions).
 The hierarchy will be AIDS > parent nodes (years) > children nodes(people, places, institutions).

 ###Demo/Test
 Prototypes required a mapping of the exported chambua objects to a json array that would work with D3.
 Some initial tests with fake data attempted the node-edge collapsable layout that we hope to use for ultimate views of the entites related to HIV by year, and eventually decade buckets.
+Two tracks of viz type were attempted: collapsable node-edge, and zoomable circle-pack.

+####Collapsable Node-Edge
 Here is a small map example:
 ![Small Node-Edge](https://raw.githubusercontent.com/auremoser/hiv-30_cluster/master/assets/small-graph.jpg)